Goldenes Dachl

 At the age of 24, Frederick took over the county of Tyrol as well as the regency of Vorderösterreich.
 Vorderösterreich?
 So Vorarlberg?
 Not quite.
 Vorderösterreich was understood to mean the Habsburg possessions in Switzerland, Vorarlberg, Alsace and Baden-Württemberg, among others.
 Tyrol and Vorderösterreich had been administered jointly since Frederick as Upper Austria.
 This made him one of the most powerful princes of the Heiligen Römischen Reiches.
 From the beginning of his reign, he was involved in costly wars against hostile powers on the country's borders and competition within the Heiligen Römischen Reiches involved.
 In the west, the Appenzellers rose up against the Habsburgs, in the south there was an uprising in Trento and Henry of Rottenburg instigated a feud north of the Inn.
 These were the last conflicts to be fought in the manner of pure knightly armies.

-Although Innsbruck had grown, it was still a small town.
-In 1420, Frederick decided to make the city on the Inn his residence.
+His residence also changed.
+Although Innsbruck had already grown, it was still a small town.
+Frederick decided to make the city on the Inn his residence.
+In 1420, he bought two town houses within the city walls.
 Merano had been the ancestral seat of the Counts of Tyrol and remained the official Tyrolean capital until 1849.
-In fact, Innsbruck had been in the lead since Frederick's move at the latest.
+In fact, Innsbruck had been in the lead at least since Frederick's move.
 It was during his reign that the arcades in Herzog-Friedrich-Straße were laid out and the city tower was built.
 Throughout Europe, the 15th century was an economically difficult time, characterised by poor harvests due to the generally worse climate than in previous periods.
 However, thanks to trade and the impetus provided by the relocation of the court, Innsbruck flourished against the European trend.
+Schwaz, Meran and Innsbruck were the centres of Tyrol.
+Schwaz, like Detroit in the 20th century, was a booming working-class town thanks to the silver mines, the venerable old town of Merano as the capital resembled Washington and the residential and trading city of Innsbruck became the New York of Tyrol, the centre of power at the time.

 Along with the court, which comprised around 400 people, came officials, servants, merchants, financiers and soldiers who brought money into the city.
 Above all, the craft guilds were to become the economic engine and the basis for the later early industrial production.
 It is difficult to say what specific effect the relocation of the residence had on Innsbruck's population.
 However, Frederick's court brought with it a new lifestyle with its new way of doing business.
 Public houses opened and offered variety in everyday life.
 Travelling theatres and show artists came to the city.
 As in many European cities in German-speaking countries, urbanisation spilled over from the Italian countries and brought a specialisation of the professional world and an even greater division of labour.